chessmaster42/curatorPresets/README.md

 System
 ------
--	CWS Injury Load - Loads Chessmaster's Wounding System onto the unit
+-	CPM Config - Basic config dialog for the mod
 -	Task Force Radio - Basic config for the TFR voip addon.
 Support for other voip methods and more TFR options will come later
 -	Virtual Ammobox System - Loads the Virtual Ammobox System onto the unit/object